Dictionary » Verbs » Wane – Meaning, Definition, Synonyms and Antonyms

 Definition

 Wane (verb) refers to a gradual decline or decrease in strength, power, intensity, or extent.
-It is commonly used for natural cycles, like the moon.
+It is used for natural changes (like moonlight or daylight) and for gradual shifts in human or social situations, such as attention, motivation, or influence.

 Etymology

-The word ‘wane’ comes from the Old English wanian, meaning “to lessen” or “to decrease,” and is related to the Proto-Germanic wanōną.
+The word ‘wane’ comes from the Old English wanian, meaning “to lessen” or “to decrease.”
+It is also related to Proto-Germanic wanōną.
+Over time, the verb developed common uses for natural fading and for figurative decline, especially in descriptions of diminishing power.

 Example Sentences